Finturest/finturest-iban-dotnet/README.md

 ### Validating

-To validate an IBAN using the Finturest IBAN API, create a `ValidateEmailRequest` and call the `ValidateEmailAsync` method on the `IIbanServiceClient`.
+To validate an IBAN using the Finturest IBAN API, create a `ValidateIbanRequestModel` and call the `ValidateIbanRequestModel` method on the `IIbanServiceClient`.

 ```C#
 var serviceProvider = services.BuildServiceProvider();